rali-udem/benchie_fl/README.md

 # BenchIE^FL: A Manually Re-Annotated Fact-Based Open Information Extraction Benchmark
-BenchIE^FL is an Open Information Extraction (OIE) reference, Measuring Precision, Recall and F1 of OIE systems based on a set of manual (gold) annotations.
+BenchIE^FL is an Open Information Extraction (OIE) reference, Measuring performance of OIE systems based on a set of manual (gold) annotations.
 It is based on the previously released BenchIE benchmark (https://github.com/gkiril/benchie) but improves on the quality of the annotations and on the matching function used in scoring systems, resulting in a fairer evaluation.

-You can find the details about the benchmark in our paper (ref) .
+More details about the annotations, guidelines and implementation can be found in our paper [BenchIE^FL: A Manually Re-Annotated Fact-Based Open Information Extraction Benchmark](https://openreview.net/forum?id=xW_rRnxqIlg) .

 ## Table of contents